-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on February 22, 2024.
-On February 22, 2024, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On February 27, 2024, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent (PRIVATE) and contact information in the Complaint.
-The Center sent an email communication to the Complainant on February 27, 2024, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amendment to the Complaint on March 6, 2024.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") with respect to three disputed domain names on May 29, 2024.
+On May 30, 2024, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain names.
+On May 30, 2024, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain names which differed from the named Respondent (Registration Private, Domains By Proxy, LLC) and contact information in the Complaint.
+The Center sent an email communication to the Complainant on May 31, 2024, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complainant filed an amended Complaint on June 3, 2024, indicating that the domain name <ubisofts.com> should be removed from the Complaint.
+The Respondent sent another informal email communication to the Center on June 4, 2024, the Center sent to the Parties the notification of partial withdrawal, indicating that the current proceedings should be carried out only with respect to the two disputed domain names <ubr/> vubisoft.wtf> and <ubisoft7.com>.

-The Center verified that the Complaint together with the amendment to the Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").
+On June 11, 2024, the proceeding was suspended upon the Parties' request, and reinstituted on June 21, 2024.
+The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the "Policy" or "UDRP"), the Rules for Uniform Domain Name Dispute Resolution Policy (the "Rules"), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the "Supplemental Rules").

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on March 11, 2024.
-In accordance with the Rules, paragraph 5, the due date for Response was March 31, 2024.
-The Registrar sent an email communication to the Center on February 27, 2024, stating that the Respondent had expressed their wiliness for settlement to them.
-On the same day, the Center sent the Possible Settlement email to the Parties.
-However, the
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on June 28, 2024.
+In accordance with the Rules, paragraph 5, the due date for Response was July 18, 2024.
+The Response was filed with the Center on June 30, 2024.